 Diss town councillors

-The Town Council has 14 town councillors who voluntarily, democratically and lawfully make the strategic decisions.
+The Town Council has capacity for up to 14 town councillors who voluntarily, democratically and lawfully make the strategic decisions.

-Vice-Chair of Facilities committee, Member of Executive, Infrastructure & Planning committees
+Vice-Chair of Facilities committee, Member of Executive committee

 Originally from London; my family are of mixed heritage, including; West Indian, Indian, French, English, Chinese, Spanish, Portuguese, Polish, and African descent.
 I moved to Diss in 2011 after living across the UK and abroad.
 Since 2014, I have served as a Governor at Diss High School and I am now Chair of its Audit Committee.
 My son attended Diss High School where he was elected head boy, before carrying on his studies at university.